Best Robotic Surgery COST in India

 How many International patients came to India for Robotic Surgery?

 The list of TOP 15 countries from where the Robotic Surgery Patients travelling to India are given below.
-The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of quality healthcare in India, affordable prices and very good air connectivity, tourism options and many more reasons.
+The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of top robotic surgery hospitals in India, affordable prices and very good air connectivity, tourism options and many more reasons.

 The maximum number of patients for Robotic Surgery come from – USA, UK, Australia, Kenya, Nigeria, Saudi Arabia, Sri Lanka, Uzbekistan, Afghanistan, Oman